-Maximum Grant Request Amount
+Eligible Request Amount

-The maximum grant request amount for a Cultural Equity Initiatives grant is \$100,000 based on current budget availability and organization's budget size.
-Should additional City funding become available, grant amounts could be increased.
+The anticipated maximum amount for a Cultural Equity Initiatives grant is \$100,000 over two years based on current budget availability.
+Should additional City funding become available, grant award amounts could be increased.

 The applicant organization's average annual operating revenue from the two most recently completed fiscal years determines the eligible request amount.
 Please review the funding chart to determine the maximum grant request amount.